The pagan origin of the papacy: Why Saint Peter is not the first pope

 The responsibilities of the pontifices, rooted in paganism

-- The pontifices’ main task was to maintain the pax deorum, the ‘peace with the gods.’
+- The pontifices’ main task was maintaining the Pax Deorum, the ‘peace with the gods.’

-- They gave advice to the magistrates, interpreted the omens, controlled the calendar.
+- They advised the magistrates, interpreted the omens, controlled the calendar.

 - Consecration of all temples and other sacred places and objects dedicated to the gods.

-- Regulation of the calendar both astronomically and application to the public life of the state.
+- Regulation of the calendar both astronomically and application to the state’s public life.

-- Administration of the law relating to burials and burying places and the Manes’ worship or dead ancestors.
+- Administration of the law relating to burials or the worship of ancestors.

 - Supervision of all marriages, adoption, and testamentary succession.

 - Care of the state archives and records of important events.